hl7ch/ch-lab-order/input/pagecontent/index.md

 This IG follows the Swiss eHealth Exchange Format Handbook Part I: Service Requests V 0.13.
 The Questionnaire resource gives guidance for the implementation of the user interface.

 Since many laboratories offer possibilities for monitoring vital signs, such as Blood pressure, ECG, pulse, these services can be ordered.
 But these use cases are out of scope of this implemantation guide, since there is a specific FHIR-Resource named DeviceRequest - Content, which should be used for this purose.

-#### Order by ServiceRequest

-This case primarily occurs in hospitals that operate their own medical laboratory.
-There is no Questonnaire, no QuestionnaireResponse, only the ServiceRequest, which contains what is beeing requested in a CodeableConcept.
-Therefore the service can be requested as a LOINC Code witĥ supplementary text string.
-Additional order information can be supplied in an 'orderDetail' element.

 #### Download